czhc/aurora-deep-dive/README.md

 ### Learning outcomes from this workshop?

+* Review underlying architecutre of Amazon Aurora databases
+* Test Aurora features in autoscaling and data recovery
+* Explore performance monitoring with Performance Insights
+* Integrate AWS Lambda with Aurora Serverless for a serverless application architecture

 # Pre-requisites:
 * You need to have access to an AWS account with **AdminstratorAccess**